-These wizards’ hats cupcakes are cleverly designed to stash small candies beneath their pointed caps.
-As to what candies, small ones—lots of them.
+These wizards’ hats cupcakes are brilliantly designed to conceal a stash of candy beneath their pointed caps.
+As to which candies, whatever small ones you fancy.
+Lots of them.
 Gummy worms.
 Candy corn.
-Jelly beans (just not in earwax or vomit flavors, please, as Dumbledore once expressed disdain for them).
-We can’t imagine a more appropriate Halloween treat.
-Originally published October 6, 2013.–Renee Schettler Rossi
+Jelly beans (just not in earwax or vomit flavors, please).
+We can’t imagine a more appropriate Halloween trick.–Renee Schettler Rossi

-- 1. Line a baking sheet with parchment paper.
-Melt the chocolate in a heatproof bowl, either in the microwave on a low setting or in a bowl set over but not touching a pan of barely simmering water (do not let the base of the bowl touch the water).
-Stir until smooth.
-Hold an ice cream cone over the bowl of chocolate and pour the melted chocolate over it with a spoon, turning the cone and repeating until the cone is evenly coated, allowing any excess chocolate to drip back into the bowl.
-Sprinkle with edible silver balls or sprinkles, then stand the hats upright on the prepared baking sheet and let them rest, undisturbed, until set.
+Hold a sugar cone over the bowl of chocolate and pour the melted chocolate over it with a spoon, turning the cone and repeating until it’s evenly coated, allowing any excess chocolate to drip back into the bowl.
+Sprinkle with edible silver balls or sprinkles, then stand the hats upright on the prepared baking sheet and let them rest, undisturbed, until the chocolate is set.